Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/boots-of-striding-and-springing.md

 aliases: ["Boots of Striding and Springing"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-156. Available in the SRD and the Basic Rules.
+BookSource: "Dungeon Master's Guide p.
+156. Available in the SRD and the Basic Rules."
 ---
 # Boots of Striding and Springing
 *Wondrous Item, major, uncommon (requires attunement)*